rust-gamedev/rust-gamedev.github.io/content/news/028/index.md

 - Interactive loading
 - Scaling images to equal size
-- Optional Margin between images
+- Optional margin between images
-- Custom Aspect Ratio - now you can set aspect ratio by text in any form
+- Custom aspect ratio; now you can set aspect ratio by text in any form
-- CLI - You can use it without GUI and embed to your project manager tool
+- CLI; you can use it without GUI and embed it into your project manager tool

 [PickPicPack]: http://www.p43d.com/pickpicpack
 [PPP_github]: https://github.com/p4ymak/pickpicpack